ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 The report makes twelve recommendations:

 * Four "essentials": elderberry, nutritional zinc, ionic zinc, and copper.
 * Four "optional add-ons": garlic or stabilized allicin, echinacea, vitamin C, and N-acetyl-cysteine.
+Chris is taking all of these except vitamin C, and he plans to take a low-dose supplement of that if he can't get fresh food.
 * Four "things to limit or avoid": these are much less pithy.
 "Don't take high doses of vitamins A or D" (but don't get deficient either); "Limit Calcium and Don't Use Calcium Supplements That Aren't Balanced by Phosphorus"; "Don't Use Monolaurin"; "Don't Use High-Dose Vitamin C, Pelargonium Sidoides (Umcka), or Bee Propolis".

 I'm not convinced twelve recommendations is the natural grouping for this, but there we are.
 In this post I'm going to focus on the "essentials"; my current plan is to do the rest in future posts.